 The skeleton of Cosesaurus is distinct from more primitive sisters by the erosion of the anterior coracoid leaving only the quadrant-shaped posterior margin.
 The tip of this coracoid stem was locked down, inserting into a glenoid of the sternal complex.
 Both Sharovipteryx and Longisquama had a stem-like locked down coracoid.
 In Sharovipteryx and most pterosaurs it was straighter, but in Longisquama and basal pterosaurs, the coracoid retained a quadrant shape.

 The skeletons of Icaronycteris and Onychonycteris are distinct from more primitive sisters by the elongation of the clavicles, which places the shoulder glenoid higher than the spinal column.
-The bat ancestor, Protictis, does not preserve this area, but the basal dermopteran and living tree shrew, Ptilocercus had an elongate coracoid that pushes the scapula and shoulder glenoid higher toward the vertebral spines.
+Close to a bat ancestor, the basal dermopteran and living tree shrew, Ptilocercus had an elongate coracoid that pushes the scapula and shoulder glenoid higher toward the vertebral spines.
 The common tree shrew and rabbit ancestor, Tupaia, also preserves this feature, but descendant taxa, like Plesiadapis, do not.